tcalmeida/tcalmeida/README.md

 ## 👨‍💻 About Me

-I'm a Full Stack developer focusing on back-end who is always looking to develop creative and innovative projects.
+I'm a web developer focusing on back-end who is always looking to develop creative and innovative projects.

 🎓 Graduated from [Gama Academy](https://www.gama.academy/gama-experience/desenvolvimento-web) - :trophy: 1º place in Gama Experience #46 bootcamp.